 Window Replacement Plan 2018, Part 2: New Construction Windows vs Replacement Windows

 What’s in a name?
-It’s the age-old question that reminds us that what we call something can change the way we think about it.
-For example, homeowners aiming to replace their windows with Pella products can easily get hung up on the difference between “new construction” windows and “replacement” windows.
+It’s the timeless question that reminds us that what we call something can change the way we think about it.
+For instance, homeowners aiming to replace their windows with Pella products can easily get hung up on the difference between “new construction” windows and “replacement” windows.

 Understanding the Jargon

-New construction windows are used as part of new Cheyenne construction projects and are often designed differently from replacement windows.
-Because they’re built to be properly installed straight into a new construction space, these windows typically include a nail flange (or nail fin) that attaches to the new construction where a window frame doesn’t currently exist.
-While new construction windows can be placed in a remodel project, the project would most likely require a lot more work in removing existing materials to expose the studs.
+New construction windows are installed as part of new Cheyenne construction projects and are often designed differently from replacement windows.
+Because they’re built to be properly installed straight into a new construction space, these windows typically include a nail flange (or nail fin) that attaches to the new construction where a window frame doesn’t already exist.
+While new construction windows can be placed in a remodel project, the project would most likely need a lot more work in removing existing materials to expose the studs.
 That’s where replacement windows come in.

-Instead, replacement windows are designed to fit in a correctly-measured specific opening and use the existing frame.
+Instead, replacement windows are designed to fit in a correctly-measured precise opening and use the existing frame.
 Only the window itself is changed.
-Pella replacement windows can deliver the benefits of new windows while possibly saving time and money on installation labor for residents in Cheyenne.
+Pella replacement windows can offer the advantages of new windows while potentially saving time and money on installation labor for residents in Cheyenne.

 The Right Window for the Right Job